 After that, villagers return home for another ritual to bathe the elders.
 Every family that has parents aged 70 or older prepare flower-scented water to symbolically bathe them to show filial gratefulness to their parents.

-boys grow up with virtue and talent as they will have a chance to learn not only Buddhist tenets but everyday knowledge to be a virtuous person.
+During the new year festival, the Khmer has an original ceremony for young men to stay in pagodas as monks for between one and three years, before they get married and lead their own family.
+This custom aims to help Khmer boys grow up with virtue and talent as they will have a chance to learn not only Buddhist tenets but everyday knowledge to be a virtuous person.
 The stay is also considered the boy’s repayment to his parents for their raising up as this custom originates from a moving tale about a mother and his son.
 As the father died early, the mother had to replace him as a hunter to get food for her son.
 This kind-hearted and dutiful son who found his mother killing animals a sin decided to become a monk, reciting prayers to save her soul.
 Thanks to her son’s devotion, when the mother died, her soul was not ill-treated by evil spirits.

-also visit different pagodas to pray for peace and happiness.
+In the new year days, the Khmer also visit different pagodas to pray for peace and happiness.
 They also go to meet relatives and villagers to give best wishes for the new year.-